Track 5: Mark Bagley, Owens Valley Committee

 Over time, the region transitioned, relying on a new economic model to sustain the rural communities dotting the valley floor based on tourism rather than agriculture.
 Instead of providing agricultural products and other commodities, the region now utilized the majestic Eastern Sierra as the scenic backdrop for sports fishing, hiking, camping, and other outdoor activities.
 Father John L. Crowley, a popular Catholic priest known locally as “the desert padre” is credited in recognizing and promoting the region’s potential for environmental tourism.

 Los Angeles continued with the necessary steps to increase its interminable water supply demands.
 By 1940, LADWP completed an eleven-mile tunnel connecting the Mono Basin with the upper Owens River in Long Valley that increased the aqueduct’s capacity by 35%.
 Concurrently, Bishop Ranchers initiated a fight to protect the “Bishop Cone” area from LADWP groundwater pumping and export and won.

 In 1963, the City of Los Angeles approved plans to construct its “second barrel” aqueduct with a capacity of 290 cubic feet per second or 300,000 acre feet per year (in contrast, the initial aqueduct constructed in 1913 has a capacity of 485 cfs).
-This addition would increase the amount of water LADWP could export from the Eastern Sierra by 50% from three sources: increased surface flows from the Mono Basin and the Owens Valley; reduced irrigation on city of Los Angeles owned properties in Owens and Mono counties; and increased groundwater pumping within Owens Valley.
+This addition would increase the amount of water LADWP could export from the Eastern Sierra by 50% from three sources: increased surface flows from the Mono Basin and the Owens Valley; reduced irrigation on city owned properties in Owens and Mono counties; and increased groundwater pumping within Owens Valley.

 Groundwater pumping activities began in the valley as early as 1918 when Mulholland determined that surface flows, namely the entire flow of the Owens River and its associated inflows, were not enough to supply his thirsty, growing metropolis into the future.
 Even with supplemental pumping large swaths of groundwater dependent plants and ecosystems still covered the valley floor up to 1970.